Kolya142/GetPixelColor/README.md

 ## **origin by 9021007**

- - Compatible with MacOS, Windows, and Linux.
+ - Compatible with MacOS arm64, Windows, and Linux.
  - Transparency data only available on some platforms.

 __Examples:__